LucDupAtGitHub/PDBP/README.md

 ### Note

-The code has been refactored a bit (still needs a bit of cleanup as well).
-The documentation is, temporarily, not 100% in sync with the refactored code.
+The documentation is, temporarily, not 100% in sync with the code.
+The code already contains *readingWithWriting*.

 ## Introduction